lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ```

+## Step 4: Add a database to your application (MySQL or MongoDB)

-## Step 4: Create a route for your application
+## Step 5: Create a route for your application

 OpenShift automatically created a new service for our application we just deployed, according to the name of the application.
 Now, let’s expose that service, to do that, run this command:

 ```